Koenji Awa Odori, a Photographic Guide to Tokyo's Most Lively Festival

 (Awa yoshikono, the Awa Odori song)

-For the 61st year, over 10,000 dancers and over 1 million people gathered in the streets of Koenji for the annual Awa Odori festival.
+Every summer, over 10,000 dancers and over 1 million people gather in the streets of Koenji for the annual Awa Odori festival.
 This is one of the biggest, most lively and colorful festivals in Tokyo.

 I have seen Awa Odori twice before, but I wanted to learn more about it.
 This year I had the chance to participate in an event organized by Breathe Tokyo that gives foreigners the possibility to join one of the dance groups.
 Here's my experience and what I learned about Awa Odori in the process!